Childhood and Education Journey of Fareed Zakaria in Timeline

 Discover the defining moments in the early life of Fareed Zakaria.
 From birth to education, explore key events.

-Fareed Zakaria is a prominent Indian-American journalist, political commentator, and author.
-He hosts CNN's *Fareed Zakaria GPS* and pens a weekly column for *The Washington Post*.
-Previously, he held influential editorial positions at *Newsweek* and *Time*, solidifying his presence in international affairs and political analysis.
-Zakaria's work focuses on global issues, foreign policy, and the evolving world order, making him a respected voice in contemporary discourse.
+Fareed Zakaria is an influential Indian-American journalist, political commentator, and author.
+He hosts CNN's *Fareed Zakaria GPS* and is a weekly columnist for *The Washington Post*.
+His extensive career includes roles such as columnist for *Newsweek*, editor of *Newsweek International*, and editor-at-large for *Time*.
+Zakaria is known for his insights on global affairs, international relations, and American foreign policy, making him a prominent voice in contemporary political discourse.

 1920: Birth of Rafiq Zakaria